 is the not very complimentary description Chaucer gives of the Miller of Trumpington.
 It is but the same word as occurs in our Authorised Version of Ezekiel xxix.
 18, where it is said: 'Every head was made bald, and every shoulder was peeled.'
 In Isaiah xviii.
-2, too, we read of a 'nation scattered and peeled,' the marginal reading being 'outspread and polished.'2 Used as a surname, it seems to have denoted that glossy smoothness, that utter guiltless-
+2, too, we read of a 'nation scattered and peeled,' the marginal reading being 'outspread and polished.'
+Used as a surname, it seems to have denoted that glossy smoothness, that utter guiltless-

-I Calvus protests for foes he doth not care : For why?
-They cannot take from him one hair.
+1 'Calvus protests for foes he doth not care:

+For why?
+They cannot take from him one hair.'

-(Satyrical Epigrams, 1619.)
+(Salyrical Epigrans, 1619.)

-The Athenceum thinks the more manifest origin is the local 'peel,' a small fortress used by Chaucer in the House of Fameness of capillary protection which belongs only to elderly gentlemen, and even then to but a few.1
+2 The Athenaum thinks the more manifest origin is the local 'peel,' a small fortress used by Chaucer in the House of Fame-

-'God save the lady of this pele.'
+'God save the lady of this fele.'

 I was not ignorant of the word, but as I could not find any examples in the old rolls, I gave the preference to the nickname.
-I have since niet with an entry which justifies the Athenæuni's remark : '1605, Nov.
+I have since met with an entry which justifies the Athenaum's remark: '1605, Nov.
 14, Rodger of ye Peele.'
 Also, '1621, July 10, Robarte Rodley, of ye Peele in Chetham.'
 (Memorials of Manchester Streets, p.
 282.)